By Anna Studman

 Expect to pay from around £400 for an iCandy Raspberry to more than £800 for the iCandy Peach Blossom 3.

-Compatible carrycots start from around £100, and there's a wide range of matching accessories available such as chang bags and blankets.
+Compatible carrycots start from around £100, and there's a wide range of matching accessories available such as changing bags and blankets.

 The Pear upgrade kit to convert an iCandy Apple into a double (including new seat units, frame and front wheels) costs around £300.